sekmet/synapzeai/packages/elizav1/source/eliza/packages/plugin-log/README.md

 # Log Plugin for Eliza

-The Log Plugin for Eliza is designed to enhance the logging capabilities of the Eliza by providing a structured way to generate, store  logs for agents.
+The Log Plugin for Eliza is designed to enhance the logging capabilities of the Eliza by providing a structured way to generate and store conversation logs for agents.

 ### Usage